-Alabama veteran who made steel flag for Trump now donating more art to coronavirus responders
+Alabama veteran who made steel flag for Trump now donating art to coronavirus responders

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.